DalgoT4D/DDP_backend/README.NotificationSystem.md

 ## Admin UI Framework

-### Dashboard Overview
+### Notification History

-- **Displays recent notifications**: Show the most recent notifications received by the user.
-- **Unread count**: Display the number of unread notifications.
-- **Urgent notifications**: Highlight urgent notifications prominently.
+- **Lists past notifications**:
+  - Display notifications with details such as sender, recipients, message content, timestamp, send status, and urgency level.
+- **Actions**:
+  - View notification details(show recipients, time for which notification is scheduled, etc).
+  - Delete notifications(only the future notifications).

-### Create Notification Form
+### Send Notification

+- **Notification can be sent to**
+  - all users
+  - all users in an org
+  - all users in an org having role >= manager
-- **Recipient(s)**:
+  - a single-user

-  - Dropdown or input field for selecting users or groups to receive the notification.
+The send Notification form will have:
 - **Message Content**:
-  - Text area with support for rich text formatting.
+  - Text area for entering the notification message.
 - **Urgency Level**:
-  - Dropdown for selecting the urgency of the notification.
-- **Notification Channels**:
-  - Checkboxes or dropdowns to select the channels (e.g., Email, Discord) through which the notification will be sent.
+  - Can be a toggle switch to set urgent to `True` or `False`.
 - **Send Now or Schedule**:
   - Option to send the notification immediately or schedule it for a later time.

-### Notification History

-- **Lists past notifications**:
-  - Display notifications with details such as sender, recipients, message content, timestamp, and urgency level.
-- **Actions**:
-  - View notification details.
-  - Mark notifications as read.
-  - Delete notifications.

-### Notification Preferences Management

-- **Admins manage user/group notification preferences**:
-  - Options for enabling or disabling notification channels.
-  - Adjust settings for each channel.

-### Notification Alerts

-- **Real-time alerts**:
-  - Provide real-time notifications for new messages and urgent notifications.

-### Pub-Sub System Integration

-- **Integration**:
-  - Seamlessly integrate with the Pub-sub system for publishing notifications.

 ### User Authentication and Permissions